HOLE: Homological Observation of Latent Embeddings for Neural Network Interpretability: Homological Observation of Latent Embeddings

 \subsection{Deep Neural Network Structure and Data}

 Deep Neural Networks (DNNs) are computational graphs composed of layers and connections.
 A network consists of interconnected nodes called neurons, organized in a series of layers.
 Each layer outputs a weighted sum of its inputs, which is then followed by a nonlinear function known as an activation function.
 These activation functions (e.g., Sigmoid, Tanh, and ReLU) introduce non-linearity to the networks.
 Without an activation function, the linear operations in the neural network can be collapsed into a single linear transformation.
 Thus, the mappings from the input to the output space become linear.
 To overcome this limitation, activation functions are placed after each linear transformation in the model.
 The outputs of these activation functions are considered ``features'' that a particular layer has learned.
-Interpretability methods often try to understand how a network creates decision boundaries in activation spaces.
-Therefore, the learned representations of the data can be found in these activations.
+In discriminative models, these features are used to create decision boundaries that separate different classes in the activation space.
+Thus, the learned representations of the data can be found in these activations.

-To understand the DNN's internal data representations, we extract intermediate activations from the model as it processes input samples.
-We utilize multiple variations of the same input data, by introducing controlled variations, such as image augmentations, noise injection, or class-balanced sampling, we ensure that the extracted activations capture a wide range of the network's representational capacity and robustness.
+To understand the internal data representations of these models, we extract intermediate activations from the model as it processes input samples.

 The forward hooks are placed into pre-selected non-linear layers of the network during inference, allowing us to record the outputs (i.e., activations) of these layers (\cref{fig:hole_schematic}).
-During inference, as each batch of input images is passed through the network, the forward hooks capture the activations at the specified layers.
+During inference, as each batch of inputs is passed through the network, the forward hooks capture the activations at the specified layers.
 These activations are high-dimensional embeddings, which we reshape as needed to form vectors in $\mathbb{R}^d$, where $d$ corresponds to the number of output units in the layer.
 The activations act as a point cloud for the downstream persistent homology analysis.
+We place hooks after non-linear activations rather than before them because the activation function is what introduces the non-linear structure that makes representations class-discriminative; pre-activation outputs are affine transformations of the previous layer and therefore carry less topological information about learned class boundaries.